algolia/instantsearch/docs/src/getting-started/styling.md

 Vue InstantSearch does not come with any styling but makes sure you can adapt the look & feel to your existing design.

-Here you will learn about the different provided options.
+Here you will learn about the available options.

 ## HTML Classes